 Australia's estimated total contribution to disaster risk reduction through the aid program has consistently exceeded the target of 1 per cent of ODA since it was recommended at the Global Platform for DRR in 2009.

 The Australia Pacific Climate Partnership (APCP) ($75m, 2018-19 to 2021-22) brings together a suite of long running programs that connect high quality climate data with decision making for climate and disaster resilient development across the region.
 A particular focus is connecting this data with Australia's multi-sectoral aid programs in the Pacific.
 For more information about the Australia Pacific Climate Partnership program please visit the Pacific Regional page.

 United Nations Office for Disaster Risk Reduction (UNDRR)

 UNDRR is responsible for the international coordination of strategies and programs for the reduction of disaster risks.
 UNDRR coordinates and monitors the implementation of the Sendai Framework for Disaster Risk Reduction.
 Australia is supporting UNDRR's work in the Asia-Pacific region to assist governments and communities to implement the Sendai Framework and to engage with the private sector to develop more disaster resilient investment and prevent new risks.
 More information about UNDRR can be found on the UNDRR website.

-In 2020, together with UNDRR, Australia will co-host the Asia-Pacific Ministerial Conference on Disaster Risk Reduction.
-The conference will be held from 23-26 June 2020 in Brisbane, further details will be published on this website as they become available.
+UNDRR and Australia will co-host the next Asia-Pacific Ministerial Conference on Disaster Risk Reduction.
+The conference was postponed in 2020 and further details will be published on the conference website as they become available.

 Global Facility for Disaster Reduction and Recovery (GFDRR)